sethsh7/hla-prs-toolkit/README.md

 #### I have array genotyping data.
 How do I get the desired SNPs?
 You will need to impute your data using [NIH Imputation Server](https://imputation.biodatacatalyst.nhlbi.nih.gov).
 You will then need to convert your VCF of imputed dosages to PLINK format and extract the variants you need.

+#### What genome build should my data be in?
+For TOPMED it should be hg38, for 1000G hg19.

 #### Should I impute to HRC, TOPMED or 1000Genomes?
 We have provided SNP lists for TOPMED r2 and 1000 Genomes as an alternative.